 - Observers are required to have proof of current immunizations as required by the Centers for Disease Control (CDC) and the hospital’s policies and procedures.

 - Vaccine and screening documentation are required for the following:

-- Tuberculosis: documentation of previous positive TB skin test in past, but report of negative chest x-ray in past 12 months (radiology report or physician's letter) or documentation of negative TB skin test (< 10 mm) in the past 3 months
+- Previous positive TB skin test in past, requires both completion of TB Screening Questionnaire (reviewed by EHS) & report of negative chest x-ray in past 12 months (Radiology report or physician's letter)

 - Both national and international observers must have medical insurance to cover his/her medical expenses in the event of illness or injury while in the Shock Trauma Center and the United States.
 For international observers, this also includes coverage for expenses of repatriation.
 If the observer does not have insurance in his/her home country, he/she is required to purchase adequate insurance prior to participating in the observation program.